 A 14-man tent has enough space to fit all a large family or a group of friends.
 Not only that, there’s typically space to stow any gear you might bring along.

 A Little Elbow Room

 14 people sharing one space might feel claustrophobic if it wasn’t for the extra elbow room afforded with a tent of this magnitude.
 The Ozark Trail Base, Tahoe Gear Carson 3-Season, and the Fortunershop Family Cabin tent all have an additional communal or screen room for extra space.

 If your group mainly consists of kids, then head height might not be a concern.
 On the flip side, if your group is made up of mostly adults, extra headroom would be appreciated.
 The tent with the most headroom is the Tahoe Gear Carson 3-Season option — 7 feet should be enough for anyone.

 Additional features that make camping a little easier include E-ports, so you can use power cords for lamps, chargers and other electronic devices.
 Mesh pockets come in very handy for keeping small things safe.

 Screened rooms are also a good addition.
 They can be great places to relax undercover, as well as being used for extra storage or an area for a dog bed.

 A Quick Round-Up

-The best 14-person tent is the one that includes plenty of space, ample headroom, four rooms and a communal space, and plenty of windows for ventilation and light.
+The best 14-person tent is the one that includes plenty of space, ample headroom, four rooms and a communal space, and plenty of large windows for ventilation and light.

 The Ozark Trail Base Camp Cabin Tent ticks all these boxes.
 Its construction is also of a high quality.
 The plus-sign design means that are four rooms with one communal area in the middle, and it provides 235 square feet of living space.
 There’s also a media pocket, gear loft, and two gear hammocks for any gadgets you care to bring along.